afterxleep/ConnectionKit/README.md

 // Access through dependency injection
 @Dependency(\.connection) var connection

-// Check connectivity (monitoring already started) if connection.isConnected {
+// Check connectivity in standard Task - no await needed Task {
+    if connection.isConnected {
         print("Connected to the world")
+    }
+}

+// When using Task.detached, await is required Task.detached {
+    if await connection.isConnected {
+        print("Connected from detached task")
+    }
 }
 ```